 - (f) Job restructuring, including the development of career ladders and lattices, and modifications of requirements where employment barriers exist. - SEC.
-78. Section 19402 of the Government Code is amended to read:
+77. Section 19402 of the Government Code is amended to read:

 19402.
-All upward mobility programs shall include annual goals that include the number of employees expected to progress from positions in low paying low-paying occupational groups to entry-level technical, professional, and administrative positions, and the timeframe within which this progress shall occur.
-The State Personnel Board Department of Human Resources shall be responsible for approving each department's annual upward mobility goals and timetables.
+All upward mobility programs shall include annual goals that include the number of employees expected to progress from positions in low-paying occupational groups to entry-level technical, professional, and administrative positions, and the timeframe within which this progress shall occur.
+The Department of Human Resources shall be responsible for approving each department's annual upward mobility goals and timetables.

-Any-department or agency of state government appointing authority that determines that it will be unable to achieve the goals may-request the board ask the department for a reduction in the goals.
-If the board department determines that the department or agency appointing authority has not made a good faith effort to achieve the goals, the board department shall hold public hearings to determine the reasons for the deficiencies and to establish a program to overcome these deficiencies.
+Any appointing authority that determines that it will be unable to achieve the goals may ask the department for a reduction in the goals.
+If the department determines that the appointing authority has not made a good faith effort to achieve the goals, the department shall hold public hearings to determine the reasons for the deficiencies and to establish a program to overcome these deficiencies.

 19403.
-The State Personnel Board department shall, in cooperation with departments appointing authorities, establish bridging classifications and career ladders to provide upward mobility from jobs in low paying low-paying occupations to technical, professional, and administrative jobs on an ongoing basis.
+The department shall, in cooperation with appointing authorities, establish bridging classifications and career ladders to provide upward mobility from jobs in low-paying occupations to technical, professional, and administrative jobs on an ongoing basis.

 19405.
-The State Personnel Board department shall annually submit a report to the Legislature on the performance of each department appointing authority and agency in state government in meeting its obligations under this article.
+The department shall annually submit a report to the Legislature on the performance of each appointing authority and agency in state government in meeting its obligations under this article.